 Conduct a desk review of health reports

-- Select popular media organizations in your area (print and electronic) and assess their health stories over a period of time.
+- Select popular media organizations in your area (print, radio, TV and digital) and assess their health stories over a period of time.
 Look at both quantity (number) and quality (accuracy, depth) of the stories.
-This will give an overview of the issues in your area and how the media is presenting them to the public.
+This will give an overview of the health issues in your area and how the media is presenting them to the public.

 Develop training for media practitioners

-- Determine which training areas are most essential to cover with the media in your area.
-After your stakeholder analysis, meetings with media representatives, and the desk review, you will have a good idea of gaps and areas in which the media may need training.
+- Determine which training topics are most essential to cover with the media in your area.
+After your stakeholder analysis, meetings with media representatives and the desk review, you will have a good idea of gaps and topics for which the media may need training.
 For example, they might be regularly sharing misinformation about long-acting contraceptive methods.